YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 ### 🔑 Question 2: Does remote work correlate with higher or lower salaries?

-* Figure 1 shows 100% remote roles generally have higher median salaries, but with greater spread and more outliers.
+* Figure 1 shows 0% and 100% remote roles generally have competitive median salaries, but with greater spread and more outliers with fully remote work.
-* Heatmap of experience_level vs remote_ratio median salary (Figure 3) also confirms that, especially at Executive level, 100% remote fetches higher median salary.
+* Heatmap of Job Experience vs Remote Work for median salary (Figure 3, top) also confirms the similarity.
+However, Executive level with 100% remote fetches higher median salary.

 ![Median Salaries by Job Experience and Remote Work](output/img/median_salaries_heatmap.png)